Norilsk: Climate

-Much of the surrounding area is naturally treeless tundra, and there are very few trees in the city itself.
+Although Norilsk is located south of the arctic tree line, much of the surrounding area is naturally forest-tundra, and there are few trees in the city itself.

 Norilsk-Talnakh nickel deposits

-The nickel deposits of Norilsk-Talnakh are the largest-known nickel-copper-palladium deposits in the world.
+The nickel deposits of Norilsk-Talnakh are the largest known nickel–copper–palladium deposits in the world.
 The deposit was formed 250 million years ago during the eruption of the Siberian Traps igneous province (STIP).
 The STIP erupted over one million cubic kilometers of lava, a large portion of it through a series of flat-lying lava conduits below Norilsk and the Talnakh Mountains.

 The current resource known for these mineralized intrusion exceeds 1.8 billion tons.

 Norilsk is a center of non-ferrous metallurgy and is home to mining giant Norilsk Nickel's mining operations.
-The smelting of the nickel ore is directly responsible for severe pollution, which generally takes the form of acid rain and smog.
-By some estimates, Norilsk's nickel mines produce 1 percent of global sulfur dioxide (SO_{2}) emissions.
+Nickel ore is smelted at a processing site in Norilsk.
+This smelting contributes to pollution, which is commonly observed in the form of acid rain and smog.
+By some estimates, Norilsk's nickel mines produce one percent of global sulfur dioxide (SO_{2}) emissions.

 Ecology

-Norilsk is a city with an extremely unfavorable ecological and environmental situation, but recent initiatives have begun to tackle some of the region's most serious pollution issues.
+Norilsk faces significant ecological and environmental challenges, though recent initiatives have been undertaken to address some of the region’s major pollution issues.